 "In this century we have made remarkable material progress, but basically we are the same as we were thousands of years ago." -Tenzin Gyatso

 This body of work explores the role of the mask and reverses its purpose.
 Traditionally, a mask is worn over the face to hide something.
 This can either be to conceal the wearer's identity or to cover up unsightly features; however, in my paintings, the mask reveals information instead of hiding it.
 The masks become representative of the characteristics of the wearer's soul or personality.
 Each hints at some inner strength or flaw of the person being depicted, and the traits that were wished to be kept secret are now the focus of the portrait and revealed by the mask.
 I also draw influence from the fact that throughout the ages the eyes have been called the windows to the soul.
-Since I am dealing with the characteristics or archetypes of people's souls, it is for this reason I always leave the eyes open to the fabric as if the viewer can peer straight into it.
+Since I am dealing with the characteristics or archetypes of people's souls, it is for this reason I always leave the eyes open to the pattern as if the viewer can peer straight into it.
 They are empty inside because their innermost being is on public display; there is nothing left to hide.

 The masks I depict tend to be from ancient cultures, whether by being authentic from the time period or a reproduction that instills the same characteristics.
 The old world appearance of each mask is offset by the contemporary garments being worn in the portrait.
 The fashion status of each subject is of importance, it is representative of upper class society and how far they have advanced in a material and monetary sense.
 The high class business attire of the models is disconnected with the ancient and tribal based masks and juxtaposes the primitive with the refined.
 The concept is to explore the idea that no matter how far society has evolved, the basic instincts and personality traits of ancient cultures still prevail.
 Archetypes still recur age after age no matter how advanced the society.
 Ultimately, we have not come as far as we think.